Make her fall in love with the ugliest guy in the room!

 You will never see me again!

-Aphrodite sends her son Cupid to go use his arrows to make her fall in love with the ugliest thing possible.
-He goes in to do the job, but he gets distracted and pricks himself with his own arrow, making him fall in love with Psyche.
+Cupid, Aphrodite's son, is dispatched to use his arrows to make her fall in love with the most hideous object conceivable.
+He walks in to do the task, but he becomes sidetracked and pricks himself with his own arrow, causing him to fall in love with Psyche.

 The Aftermath of the tasks.

 You've done enough, love.
 Let me do the rest

 After a period, Psyche's two sisters marry, but not Psyche herself.
 Her parents travel to consult the Oracle of Apollo, concerned that they have enraged the gods.
 Her parents are told by the oracle that she is destined to marry an enticing monster.
 Her parents take her to the peak of the mountain to await her monster spouse, and Zephyr ultimately transports her to a flower field by powerful wind.
 She comes upon a castle and enters it.
 She's been treated to a feast out of pure generosity.
 Later that night, her soon-to-be husband enters in the middle of the night, so she can't see him.
 He tells her she must never see how he appears.

 After a while, Psyche begins to feel lonely, so she persuades her invisible husband to allow her to communicate with her sisters.
 After lying to them about her husband's identity, her sister simply tells her to look at him since the prophecy stated he's a monster.
 Later that night, she acts on this suggestion.
 She stands over him, holding a lamp and a knife in case he's a monster, and looks at him.
 She sees him for who he actually is, but is sidetracked by how gorgeous he is.
 Some of the lamp's oil drops upon Cupid and burns him.
 Infuriated, he flies out the window, vowing that she will never see him again.